TheBestPessimist/TheBestPessimist/README.md

 Programmer.
 Drinker.
 Android tinkerer.
 Tech enthusiast.

 Knows more keyboard shortcuts than you.
+Knows more AutoHotkey than you.

 Gamer.
 PC Master Race.
 Not a console peasant.